Neural network reconstruction of the dense matter equation of state from neutron star observables: Conclusions

 \section{Conclusions}

-In this work, we introduce a novel AD-based approach with DNNs to reconstruct EoS from stellar observations.
-Essentially, under a Bayesian inference picture, the EoS is represented by DNNs (\texttt{EoS Network}) without explicit physical model priors.
-In combination with another supervised trained DNNs (\texttt{TOV-Solver Network}) for emulating the TOV equations solver, the AD is naturally applied to further perform the EoS reconstruction with gradient-descent based optimization by fitting the NS M-R observations.
-We first train and display that the \texttt{TOV-Solver Network} can successfully replace the numerical ODE solvers in a more efficient and easily differentiable manner.
-We then show in several closure tests with mock observations that the proposed reconstruction approach works well in mapping the limited M-R mock data with uncertainties into its underlying EoS with also the corresponding uncertainty evaluated.
-Furthermore, we demonstrate that a higher precision on future measurements of NS global properties with next-generation telescopes and detectors provides scope for a finer reconstruction of the EoS.
-This is also a reliability check for our methodology.
+This work introduces a novel Automatic Differentiation (AD)-based approach with DNNs to reconstruct the EoS from stellar observations.
+In a Bayesian inference picture, the EoS is represented by DNNs (\texttt{EoS Network}) without explicit physical model priors.
+In combination with the other supervised trained DNNs (\texttt{TOV-Solver Network}), which emulate the TOV equations solver, the AD is applied to reconstruct the EoS using a gradient-based optimization by fitting NS M-R mock data.
+We first train the \texttt{TOV-Solver Network} and show that it can successfully replace the numerical ODE solvers, in fact, in a more efficient and easily differentiable manner.
+Several closure tests with mock M-R data show that the proposed approach effectively reconstructs the underlying EoS and also evaluates the associated uncertainties.
+Furthermore, we demonstrate that a higher precision on future measurements of NS global properties with next-generation telescopes and detectors can provide the scope for a fine reconstruction of the EoS of NS matter.
+This also proves the reliability of the proposed method. \\